TrinhPTD/Web-Scraping-and-Sentiment-Analysis/README.md

 # Web-Scraping-and-Sentiment-Analysis
-Predict the hotel rate and sentiment analysis The purpose of this project is to uncover the primary hotel guest expectations and the overall feelings guests have towards their hotel stay experience during the COVID-19 Pandemic.
+This is the team project in which my team aims to uncover the primary hotel guest expectations and the overall feelings guests have towards their hotel stay experience during the COVID-19 Pandemic.
 In addition, we also fit a linear regression model to predict the hotel price as well as find the factors leading to the that price.
 By understanding this, hotel companies can refine their current processes and standards.
 Therefore, hotels will additionally improve their reviews and overall ratings and increase occupancy.

 The data was collected from and contains data from over 400 hotels in Chicago, Illinois.
 The Selenium package and XPath Selector were used in Python to access and extract the data.